With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Reach Center Brighton Office is a mental health facility in Adams County, CO, located at 1850 East Egbert Street in the 80601 zip code.
 Community Reach Center Brighton Office provides telemedicine/telehealth and outpatient treatment.
-Community Reach Center Brighton Office provides psychotropic medication, activity therapy and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
+Community Reach Center Brighton Office provides individual psychotherapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and children / adolescents.
 Community Reach Center Brighton Office also supports people with trauma.
-Additional services offered by Community Reach Center Brighton Office consist of housing services, mentoring/peer support/consumer-run services and family psychoeducation.
+Additional services offered by Community Reach Center Brighton Office consist of supported housing, mentoring/peer support/consumer-run services and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.